 Coming before Bellingham city council in 2019 are two issues that may have profound effects on neighborhood zoning and livability.
 The Samish Neighborhood may be extensively affected given its large tracts of undeveloped land for housing.
 The council will be reviewing Housing Infill provisions in the Bellingham Municipal Code.
 This involves increasing density by the use of housing forms (town houses, carriage houses, duplexes, triplexes, etc.) that are not now permitted in single family zoned areas.
 The council will also review what is known as the “rule of three” which limits the number of unrelated occupants in single dwelling units.
 Units with more than three unrelated occupants are known as “illegal rooming houses”.
 This is based on the city’s definition of family (20.08.020 Specific definitions.) which is legal but contested.
 You can keep informed by regularly checking the city council meeting site.

 Mitigation of Speeding on 40th St. (between Samish Crest Dr. and Elwood Ave.)

-A group of concerned Samish neighbors who connected via Nextdoor.com are meeting periodically to discuss serious safety concerns related to speeding vehicles and stop-sign runners on a hilly section of 40th St. The focus is primarily on what types of tangible mitigation measures can be realistically implemented to mitigate these unsafe and illegal behaviors before a serious accident occurs.
+A group of concerned Samish neighbors has connected via Nextdoor.com to meet periodically to discuss serious traffic safety concerns related to speeding vehicles and stop-sign runners on a hilly section of 40th St. The focus has been primarily on what types of tangible mitigation measures might be suggested in writing to the COB Public Works department - to try to mitigate these unsafe and illegal behaviors before a serious accident occurs.